-Corby is a leading Canadian manufacturer, marketer and importer of spirits and wines.
-Corby's national leadership is sustained by a diverse brand portfolio which allows the Corporation to drive profitable organic growth with strong, consistent cash flows.
+Corby is a leading Canadian manufacturer, marketer and importer of spirits, wines and ready-to-drink ("RTD") beverages.
+Corby's national leadership is sustained by a diverse brand portfolio which allows the

+Corporation to drive profitable organic growth with strong, consistent cash flows.

-Corby owns or represents six of the 25 top-selling spirits brands in Canada, and 14 of the top 50, as measured by case volumes.
+Corby owns or represents four of the 25 top-selling spirits brands in Canada, and 11 of the top 50, as measured by case volumes.
 Corby's portfolio of owned-brands includes some of the most renowned brands in Canada, including J.P.
-Wiser's® Canadian whisky, Lamb's® rum, Polar Ice® vodka, McGuinness® liqueurs, and Ungava® gin, Chic Choc® Spiced rum, and Cabot Trail® maple cream liqueur (Coureur des Bois®, in Quebec) (collectively, the "Ungava Spirit Brands"), the Foreign Affair® wine brands (the "Foreign Affair Brands") and the ACE ready to drink brands (the "ACE Brands").
-Through its affiliation with PR, Corby also represents leading international brands such as Absolut® vodka, Chivas Regal®, The Glenlivet® and Ballantine's® Scotch whiskies, Jameson® Irish whiskey, Beefeater® gin, Malibu® rum, Kahlúa® liqueur, Mumm® champagne, and Jacob's Creek®, Wyndham Estate®, Stoneleigh®, Campo Viejo®, and Kenwood® wines.
+Wiser's® Canadian whisky, Lamb's® rum, Polar Ice® vodka, McGuinness® liqueurs, Cottage Springs®, Ace Hill® and Nude® RTD beverages (collectively, the "Ace Beverage Group Brands"), Ungava® gin, Chic Choc® Spiced rum, and Cabot Trail® maple cream liqueur (Coureur des Bois®, in Quebec) (collectively, the "Ungava Spirit Brands") and the Foreign Affair® wine brands (the "Foreign Affair Brands"), as well as leading international brands such as Absolut® vodka, Chivas Regal®, The Glenlivet® and Ballantine's® Scotch whiskies, Jameson® Irish whiskey, Beefeater® gin, Malibu® rum, Olmeca Altos® and Código 1530® tequilas, Jefferson'sTM and Rabbit Hole® bourbons, Kahlúa® liqueur, Mumm® champagne, and Jacob's Creek®, Wyndham Estate®, Stoneleigh®, Campo Viejo®, and Kenwood® wines.
 In addition to representing PR's brands in Canada, Corby also provides representation for certain selected, unrelated third-party brands ("Agency Brands") when they fit within the Corporation's strategic direction and, thus, complement Corby's existing brand portfolio.
-As of May 20, 2023, Corby no longer represented The Wine Group brands in Canada.
-Corby continued representing Stave & Steel and Slow Press Californian wine brands through a new partnership with Resurrection Brands.
-On July 4, 2023, Corby acquired 90% of the outstanding shares of ACE with its flagship brand, Cottage Springs®, being the leading ready-to-drink brand in Ontario.
-Please refer to the "The General Development of the Business" section of this AIF for more information on the acquisition of ACE.
+On July 4, 2023, Corby acquired 90% of the outstanding shares of Ace Holdco, the parent of ABG with its flagship brand, Cottage Springs®, being the leading ready-to-drink brand in Ontario.
+On May 13, 2024, Corby's subsidiary, Ace Beverage Group Inc., acquired the Nude RTD brand and certain assets of MXM Beverages Ltd. The purchase price of \$11.8 million, was paid using available cash and financing from ABG's existing credit facility.
+Please refer to the "General Development of the Business" section of this AIF for more information.

 The Corporation's activities are comprised of the distribution of owned and represented spirits, liqueurs and wines.
-More specifically, approximately 80% of Corby's revenue is derived from sales of the Corporation's owned spirit brands, while commissions earned from the sale of represented brands totaled 17% in 2023.
+More specifically, approximately 87% of Corby's revenue is derived from sales of the Corporation's owned brands, while commissions earned from the sale of represented brands totaled 12% in 2024.
 The Corporation also supplements these primary sources of revenue with other ancillary activities incidental to its core business, such as logistics fees and miscellaneous bulk whisky sales to rebalance its maturation inventories.

-Corby's business consists predominantly of sales within Canada, which represent 91% of the Corporation's revenue.
+Corby's business consists predominantly of sales within Canada, which represent approximately 92% of the Corporation's revenue.
 Sales in Canada are made to each of the provincial liquor boards.
-In fiscal 2023, sales to the three largest provincial liquor boards accounted for 43%, 15% and 14%, respectively, of revenue of the Corporation (fiscal 2022 - 44%, 15% and 15%, respectively).
+In fiscal 2024, sales to the three largest provincial liquor boards accounted for approximately 54%, 11% and 10%, respectively, of revenue of the Corporation (fiscal 2023 - 43%, 15% and 14%, respectively).

-The Corporation's sales to customers outside of Canada for each of the years ended 2023 and 2022 represented approximately 9% and 10% of revenue, respectively.
+The Corporation's sales to customers outside of Canada for each of the years ended 2024 and 2023 represented approximately 8% and 9% of revenue, respectively.
 These sales mainly consisted of shipments of key brands, such as J.P.
-Wiser's Canadian whisky into the United States, and the sale of Ungava gin and Lamb's rum in the United Kingdom and other international markets.
+Wiser's Canadian whisky into the United States, and the sale of Lamb's rum in the United Kingdom and other international markets.